hwangdev97/Rosetta/README.md

 ![Rosetta Cover](./assets/Cover.png)

+> This is a vibe coding project, and even the README is AI-generated, **so you know what to expect**.
+If you have any questions, feel free to open an issue here, and I'll encourage the AI to keep improving!

 Modern Rust CLI tool for translating iOS `.xcstrings` files using multiple AI providers with clean terminal interface.

 ## Features